PaulKinlan/button-and-link-scraper/README.md

 I'm not too sure how to do this, but I think it would be something like:

 1. Get the data.
 What do buttons look like?
-  1. Get a list of links.
+   1. Get a list of text links, and a list of image links
    2. Get a list of buttons.
-  3. Get an image of each button.
+   3. Get an image of each button and each link.
    4. Hand validate the images.
 2. Split the data into a training set and a test set.
 3. Train a model
 4. Evaluate the model.
+5. ???
-5. Deploy the model.
+6. Profit.
+Deploy the model.